grisu48/LineageBuild/README.md

     ./build DEVICE

-I use it to build for hammerhead (Google Nexus 5)
+I used it to build for hammerhead (Google Nexus 5)

 ## System requirements

-This script is developed for Ubuntu 16.04 (and later).
+This script is developed for Ubuntu 16.04 and updated for Ubuntu 20.04.
 Older versions may work, but you may need to setup the toolchain manually.
+I'm using Ubuntu (Server), as this is the recommendation from the LineageOS Wiki.

-See the LineageOS wiki for instructions (e.g. for the Nexus 5 device: https://wiki.lineageos.org/devices/hammerhead/build)
+See the LineageOS wiki for instructions (e.g. for [Nexus 5](https://wiki.lineageos.org/devices/hammerhead/build))

 The build script is currently hardcoded to only work for 14.1.
 You can try other versions by changing the FLAVOUR variable in the script.